Gkolocsar/KoLog/README.md

-# kolog
+# KoLog

-This is the source code for a simple log server that allows users to monitor in real-time their apps logs directly from a web page.
+This is the source code for a simple trace log monitoring server that allows users to monitor in real-time their app logs directly from a web page (or console).

+<b>=The future belongs to the MAD=</b>

+* Use \start to get an ID and start using KoLog.
+* Send the trace logs to  the server using a POST request to \logs\:id.
+* Monitor the trace logs from the web using a GET request to \logs\:id.
+* Adding ?h=1 to the GET request will request the history for that ID.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)